The opening song on the Beatles For Sale album, ‘No Reply’ was written by John Lennon for Tommy Quickly, another of Brian Epstein’s recording artists.

 ’cause I looked up to see your face

 Paul McCartney later claimed to have assisted Lennon in writing the song:

 We wrote ‘No Reply’ together but from a strong original idea of his.
 I think he pretty much had that one, but as usual, if he didn’t have the third verse and the middle eight, then he’d play it to me pretty much formed, then we would shove a bit in the middle or I’d throw in an idea.

 In the studio

 The demo featured a drummer, although Ringo Starr had been taken ill earlier in the day with tonsillitis.
-Jimmie Nicol may have played instead; he was certainly at Abbey Road that morning for a tour rehearsal with Lennon, McCartney and Harrison.
+Jimmie Nicol may have played instead; he was certainly at Abbey Road that morning for a tour rehearsal with John Lennon, Paul McCartney and George Harrison.

 The Beatles – with Starr – recorded ‘No Reply’ properly on 30 September 1964, with piano played by George Martin.
 They perfected it in eight takes, the last of which was used on Beatles For Sale.

 John sings this one, and I do the vocal harmony.
 We tried to give it different moods, starting off quietly with a sort of vaguely bossa nova tempo, building up to a straight beat crescendo in the middle, and then tailing off quietly again.

 For take five, the group tried repeating the middle section, extending the song from 2:14 to 3:17.
 However, they dropped this idea in the final version.

 Take two of ‘No Reply’ was also released on Anthology 1.
 As in the demo version, The Beatles had trouble recording the song without deliberately messing up the lyrics (“You walked hand in hand with another plank in my place”).
 It also repeated the first verse towards the end of the song, in place of the one beginning “I tried to telephone”.